Take a second to run through your typical shopping list in your mind… How many paper products are on that list?

 1. Stop buying paper towels.

 My goal with going paperless didn’t originally have an eco-minded purpose.
 I wanted to save money and cut back on the amount of items that I was purchasing from the grocery store.
 The first step that I took to reach this goal was to stop buying paper towels.
-I started using flour sack towels (large towels can be cut into quarters) and Unpaper towels like these from The 1914 Farmstead.
+I started using flour sack towels (large towels can be cut into quarters) and Unpaper towels like these that I received from The 1914 Farmstead.

 2. Swap to Cloth Napkins.